 Spreiregen served in the British army and was naturalised as a British citizen in 1920.

 The Kangol brand was introduced from 1930.
 The name was derived from K for knitting, ANG for Angora and OL for wool.

-As the prospect of another conflict in Europe began to appear increasingly certain, Spreiregen reasoned that there wouls be an imminent increase in demand for military berets.
+As the prospect of another conflict in Europe began to appear increasingly certain, Spreiregen reasoned that there would be an imminent increase in demand for military berets.
 Assisted with funding from the Cumberland Development Company, he leased the former Ainsworth thread mill in Cleator from 1938.
 He furnished it with machinery from a factory in France that he owned, and initially employed a staff of four.

 Kangol became the major beret supplier to the British armed forces during the Second World War.
 All manufacture was dedicated to the army, and production reached one million berets a year.

 Kangol opened a new factory at Frizington, Cleator in 1950.
 The new site allowed the company to meet demand, and profits subsequently increased exponentially.